Find Trade Colleges

 After completing their Bachelor's Degree, clinical laboratory science graduates from MD Anderson carry an average student debt load of $12,446.

-Out of the 19 schools in Texas that were part of this year’s ranking, The University of Texas Medical Branch landed the # 2 spot on the list.
-Located in the town of Galveston, UTMB Galveston is a public school with a small student population.
+A rank of #2 on this year’s list means The University of Texas Medical Branch is a great place for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the town of Galveston, UTMB Galveston is a public college with a small student population.

 Of the 32 students majoring in clinical laboratory science at UTMB Galveston, 19% are male and 81% are female.